 Ratings for steps are based on accuracy and reproducibility of data captured during a ten minute walk, a ten minute run and a test of five different 5-minute each household activities.
 Ratings for distance are based on accuracy and reproducibility of data captured during a walk and run of known distances.
 Ratings for heart rate monitoring are based on accuracy of data captured at rest, at low-intensity exercise and at high-intensity exercise.

 If you're not logged in to Which?, you'll see a sample of our results.

 How we uncover the most accurate step trackers

 Our test participants walk for 10 minutes, run for 10 minutes and carry out five 5-minute household tasks, including flipping the pages of a magazine, packing and unpacking a dishwasher and going up and down stairs.

 Reproducibility, or consistency, is just as important as accuracy.
 If a tracker is accurate on some days but not on others, you won’t ever be able to trust it, and so you still won't know if you're improving.
-So we repeat our walking and running test to see if the trackers consistently overstate, understate or hit the accuracy mark.
+So we repeat our walking and running test to see if the trackers consistently overstate your stats, understate them, or hit the accuracy mark.

 Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy is important.
 Our testers strap on a chest belt heart-rate monitor - which are known to be more accurate than wrist worn heart rate monitors - before taking part in low intensity exercise, high intensity running and cycling and a well-deserved rest.

 While many of us will be aiming to beat our daily step goal, it's also interesting to know just how far you've travelled.
 And, for those training for a particularly long hike, or perhaps a marathon, distance is an important metric.